SYSNET-LUMS/SmartGlassesPrivacy/README.md

 #### Companion Android Application

-The Android application implementation can be found at this drive link:{https://drive.google.com/drive/u/4/folders/1MIjSEbBOurB1UHyRVYXc_2DuNivU9QtL}
+The Android application implementation can be found at this drive link: https://drive.google.com/drive/u/4/folders/1MIjSEbBOurB1UHyRVYXc_2DuNivU9QtL

 ---